 Leaf rust usually develops late in the season when the weather is warm.
 This is often around the time small grains head in late April or early May.
 Begin scouting for leaf rust in April.
-It develops quickly.
-If the variety is rated moderately susceptible or susceptible and 1 to 3 percent of the leaf area is covered with lesions (see Figure 9.5), a fungicide should be applied as soon as possible.
+It can develop fairly quickly.
+If the variety is rated moderately susceptible or susceptible and 1 to 3 percent of the upper leaf area is covered with lesions (see Figure 12-5), a fungicide should be applied as soon as possible.
 However, if the variety is rated moderately resistant, it likely has adult-plant resistance, meaning that although a few leaf rust lesions will appear, it will never be profitable to apply a fungicide.
-Triazole fungicides (such as Folicur, Tilt, and Propimax) can be used against leaf rust, but the strobilurin fungicides (such as Headline and Quadris) or mixtures of strobilurins plus triazoles (such as Twinline, Stratego, and Quilt) are the most effective (see the latest NC Agricultural Chemicals Manual for fungicide recommendations and rates: https://content.ces.ncsu.edu/north-carolina-agricultural-chemicals-manual/disease-control).
+Triazole fungicides such as Folicur, Prosaro and Caramba are effective against leaf rust, as are the strobilurins Headline and Quadris, or mixtures of strobilurins plus triazoles such as Absolute Maxx, Nexicor, and Quilt Xcel.
 However, if the small grain variety that has leaf rust is also susceptible to head scab (see below) and the weather at heading is conducive to the development of scab (warm, humid, and rainy), do not apply strobilurin fungicides.